top of page

 Early Reading – Phonics

-In EYFS and Key Stage 1, our children begin to learn to read and spell with daily phonics lessons, using a systematic synthetic phonics programme called Little Wandle Letters and Sounds.
+In Reception and Key Stage 1, our children begin to learn to read and spell with daily phonics lessons, using a systematic synthetic phonics programme called Little Wandle Letters and Sounds.

 In Year 1, the children will take the Phonics Screening Check, which is used to confirm that children have learned phonic decoding to an age-appropriate standard.
 Children who have not reached this level will receive extra support to ensure that they can improve their phoneme recognition and decoding skills, and they will then have the opportunity to retake the phonics screening check in Year 2.

 Phonics continues into early Year 2, where children continue to grow the code and learn a wide range of alternative graphemes for the phonemes they have previously learnt.
-Children will only exit the programme once they have successfully completed a fluency assessment as set out by Little Wandle.
+Children will only exit the programme once they have successfully completed the programme and are secure with the programme content.

 Whole class reading

-In the Early Years and Year 1, children develop their reading within class lessons by participating in shared reading activities following ‘The Power of Reading’ texts linked to their curriculum learning.
-Using these carefully chosen texts, they read the texts together, share ideas and complete work based around the focus book.
+In the Early Years and Year 1, children develop their reading within class lessons by participating in shared reading activities Using carefully chosen texts, children read texts together, share ideas and complete work based around the focus book.

 Class teachers will also look to embed reading and comprehension skills across the connected curriculum where appropriate.